Couple separated by COVID-19 celebrates 75th wedding anniversary

 He worked on a farm and eventually worked at Delco Remy for 55 years and moved to Anderson to be closer to the job in the factory.

-The couple had a daughter that died in a car accident and son Steve and daughter Sandi Hunt.
+The couple had a daughter who died in a car accident and son Steve and daughter Sandi Hunt.

 “I got a jewel,” Bill said of the secret to 75 years of marriage.
 “Why would I give up a jewel, she’s a sweetheart.”